Parents undergoing a difficult Divorce often ask, ‘What does sole custody mean?’ or ‘What is sole custody of a child?’

 Singaporean Courts have ruled in favour of sole custody in cases where one parent is deemed unfit to make decisions due to factors like neglect or abuse.

-In such cases, the sole custody order ensures that the child’s life is managed in a stable and secure environment, prioritising their best interests.
+In such cases, a sole custody order ensures the child’s life is managed in a stable, secure environment, prioritising their best interests.
 The parent with sole custody will also typically have the legal and physical custody of the child, meaning the child lives with them full-time.

 Custody is one of the most contested issues in child custody cases, especially during divorce proceedings.
 The Court’s decision is always based on what will best serve the child’s needs, which can sometimes result in only one parent being granted full custodial rights.